by Katie Denis

-In our latest examination of The State of American Vacation, we found that taking time away from the office continues to be a challenge in America’s always-on work culture.
+In The State of American Vacation 2017, we found that taking time away from the office continues to be a challenge in America’s always-on work culture.
 A lot of the trouble we're having stems from a failure to communicate — and, in many cases, can make it seem like non-managers aren’t even working in the same company as their leadership.
 Consider the following:

 - 62% of the senior leaders we surveyed said that they hear about the value of taking time off.
 But more than half of non-managers say they never hear that.